You are currently viewing Intentional Infliction of Emotional Distress

 8. presenting evidence of changes in blood pressure;

 These are just a few examples of certain types of evidence to prove the complainant’s emotional distress.
-However, these examples are not necessarily required to establish the intentional infliction of emotional distress if the tortfeasor’s acts are sufficiently severe.
+However, if the tortfeasor’s acts are sufficiently severe, these examples are not necessarily required to establish the intentional infliction of emotional distress.
 To succeed in an IIED claim, the complainant must gather evidence of each element of the claim.
-The complainant must also show what harm they suffered, and are suffering, as a result of the tortfeasor’s conduct.
-While testifying of emotional distress is a good place to start, it is very important to use evidence to substantiate one’s testimony.
+The complainant must also show what harm they suffered and are suffering as a result of the tortfeasor’s conduct.
+While testifying to emotional distress is a good place to start, it is very important to use evidence to substantiate one’s testimony.
 Additionally, the complainant would need to show how much they deserve in damages and why they deserve it.

-Below are examples of situations which may likely constitute the intentional infliction of emotional distress:
+Below are examples of situations that may likely constitute the intentional infliction of emotional distress:

-1. The complainant’s supervisor calls complainant into the supervisor’s office to ask complainant out on a date.
+1. The complainant’s supervisor calls the complainant into the supervisor’s office to ask the complainant out on a date.
 The complainant declines.
-Shortly after that, rumors start going around the workplace that the complainant slept with several different coworkers.
+Shortly after that, rumors spread around the workplace that the complainant slept with several coworkers.
 The complainant discovers that it is the supervisor who started the rumors.
-In this case, the supervisor’s outrageous conduct reasonably led the complainant to suffer significant emotional distress, intentionally inflicted by the supervisor.
+In this case, the supervisor’s outrageous conduct reasonably led the complainant to suffer significant emotional distress intentionally inflicted by the supervisor.

 2. It is not a big secret that the complainant has a severe snake phobia.
 In this scenario, one of the complainant’s coworkers traps several snakes and sets them loose in the complainant’s office.
 The coworker thinks that it is funny and starts laughing.
 However, even though the complainant did not suffer any bites or significant physical injuries, the complainant is severely emotionally damaged by the ordeal due to their severe phobia.
 The complainant is not merely stressed by this ordeal—they are traumatized and subsequently suffer severe anxiety; true emotional damage occurred.